RobertJaskolski/TheCocktailApp/README.md

 ## General info

-The cocktail application is an application developed for the study subject "Team projects in IT".
+The cocktail application is an application developed for the study subject.
 As part of this project, the following concepts were developed:

 - React + redux (redux-saga)
 - Work in team